LAST UPDATED: 4 May 2021

 We are currently witnessing wildlife loss at a rate seen only during mass extinctions.
+According to WWF biodiversity research, 60% of Earth's wildlife has been wiped out in just 50 years.
 If this trend continues, the survival of countless species is under threat ... including our own.

-How did this happen?
+How did we get here?
 Since the 1800s, the world's population has grown so rapidly that it's known by scientists as 'The Great Acceleration'.
 And in the last 50 years the demand for resources has reached such a level that it is interfering profoundly with the atmosphere, oceans, ice sheets, land and biodiversity (plant and animal life).

 Prior to this population explosion, the Earth's resources were able to replenish more quickly than humans were using them.
 But the Earth can no longer keep up with us.
 And it's the way we're eating and producing food that is the biggest culprit of all.
 We need to change the way we eat ... and fast.
 (Read enough?
 Get started eating plant-based food today.)